buchi with beans, amber menu

 • Understanding Glutinous Rice Flour: Glutinous rice flour has varying levels of water absorption, which can affect your dough.
 The recipe should be viewed as a guideline.
 If your dough is too dry to form into balls, you may need to add more water.
 Conversely, if the dough is too wet and flattens after shaping, additional glutinous rice flour may be necessary.
 This step is important, as excessive water can prevent the Buchi from floating even when fully cooked.

-By following these tips, you can improve your Buchi-making skills and enjoy delicious results.
+By following these tips, you can improve your Buchi-making skills and enjoy perfect sesame balls every time.

 If you have leftover glutinous rice flour from your recent cooking, consider utilizing it for more delicious recipes instead of letting it go to waste.
 Here are some great options: